vanderleidebastiani/restauraR/README.md

 # R Package - resbiota - v0.0.1

-resbiota - Restore Ecosystem Services and Biodiversity through Trait-based Approaches
+**resbiota - Restore Ecosystem Services and Biodiversity through Trait-based Approaches**

+### Description

 Create restoration solutions to assemble communities from a regional species pool to achieve multiple functional targets based on simulation.
+The function in the resbiota package contains an integrative set of tools to create restoration solutions to assemble communities from a regional species pool.
+The framework allows achieving functional targets following multiple approaches from empty communities and/or adding species to ongoing restoration sites.

-## Installation
+### Installation

 To install the latest version of this package, use [`devtools`](https://CRAN.R-project.org/package=devtools):